hashicorp/terraform-provider-azurerm/website/docs/r/app_service.html.markdown

 * `site_credential` - (Optional) The site-level credential used to publish files to Azure Web App.

+* `principal_id` - When Identity is `SystemAssigned` attribute exposes Service Principal id created by Azure Resource Manager.

+* `tenant_id` - When Identity is `SystemAssigned` attribute exposes Azure AD tenant id where Service Principal was created.
 ---

 `source_control` supports the following: